Lpavithran210/Javascript/promise/README.md

-# Promise
+# Promises

-Promise using .then and .catch in js
+1. Promise using .then and .catch

+2. Promise using async await with try and catch